glaParaBio/genomeAnnotationPipeline/README.md

 Annotate one or more genome assemblies using [BRAKER2](https://github.com/Gaius-Augustus/BRAKER).
-See the Snakefile for exact commands, the main steps are:
+See the Snakefile for exact commands, the main steps implemented here are:

 * Mask repeats in genome using [RepeatMasker](https://www.repeatmasker.org/)